RevolutionAnalytics/checkpoint/mran/index.md

 ### <a href="#metadatarrt" name="metadatarrt">#</a> Metadata and RRT integration

 mran_metadata.R creates metadata from each snapshot of source packages.
-Right now it only holds basic metadata, but will hold additional metadata in the future.
+A variety of metadata above and beyond what a CRAN package description file would contain is stored for each package.
 All metadata is exposed at:
 http://marmoset.revolutionanalytics.com/metadata/